stvnmbr1/badnest/info.md

 A bad Nest integration that uses the web api to work after Works with Nest was shut down (bad Google, go sit in your corner and think about what you did)

+# Notes on this fork
+This fork does not support nest logins, only google logins.
+I only have a single nest hello for testing but strive to ensure that multiple cameras work, and that other devices that work on the main repo work here too.
+This fork was created becuase it appears that PRs for camera fixes aren't being processed on teh main repo.

 ## Why is it bad

 This isn't an advertised or public API, it's still better than web scraping, but will never be as reliable as the original API